 On matters of corporate governance, executive compensation, and corporate structure, the ISS Sustainability Policy guidelines are based on a commitment to create and preserve economic value and to advance principles of good corporate governance.
 A table summarizing some of its voting principles can be found in annex to the present policy.
-The ISS Sustainability Proxy Voting Guidelines are available here.
+The ISS Sustainability Proxy Voting Guidelines are available here for international votes outside the United States.
+The ISS Sustainability Proxy Voting Guidelines pertaining to votes in the United States are available here.